 What happens if grades are lower than expected?

 If your child doesn’t achieve the grade they expected, or are disappointed with the grades they achieve, speak to their school and teachers who will be able to explain what their options are.
 If some of the grades do not meet requirements, it is possible to re-sit several subjects including English and Maths.
 It is often possible to re-sit these whilst you have started a new college course.
 Re-sits in other subjects can often be taken in the Summer of the following year.

 However, as a parent or carer, whatever grades your child is predicted to achieve, if you are unsure of what the grade means or how you can support them to achieve (or exceed) this grade, it is important you speak to their teachers who will be able to explain what is expected of them.

-Aaron Wilkes is one of the leading history authors in school publishing as well as teaching for over 20 years in a variety of schools in the West Midlands.
-He’s also dad to two children in secondary school.
-His eldest is currently in the middle of her GCSE courses, whilst his youngest has just moved up to ‘big school’.
+Aaron Wilkes is one of the leading history authors in school publishing as well as teaching for over 20 years in a variety of schools in the West Midlands and delivering professional development courses all over the world.
+He’s also dad to two children – his eldest has just completed her GCSE courses, whilst his youngest will soon be moving into Year 9.